thatfuckingbird/hydownloader-systray/README.md

 * Color the rows of the log view according to severity
 * Add icon and desktop file
 * Add log rotation
-* Add preview of downloaded files
-* Add support for multiple instances
-* Show number of selected items in status bar

 ## License